-- I look up their domain name at a domain registrar WHOIS lookup (look for the WHOIS usually at the bottom of the page of every domain registrar) to see how long they have been in business.
+- I look up their domain name at a domain registrar WHOIS lookup (look for the WHOIS usually at the bottom of the page of every domain registrar) to see how long they have owned their domain — which is a good indication of how long they have been in business.

-- I Google the company name to see what is out there.
+- I search for the company name to see what is out there.

 - If I am making a major investment I will also check with the local Better Business Bureau to see if any complaints have been lodged.